awsdocs/aws-net-developer-guide/doc_source/iam-apis-intro.md

 This section also contains [an example](net-dg-hosm.md) that shows you how to attach an IAM role to Amazon EC2 instances to make managing credentials easier\.

-The AWS IAM APIs are provided by the [AWSSDK\.IdentityManagement](https://www.nuget.org/packages/AWSSDK.IdentityManagement) NuGet package\.
+The IAM APIs are provided by the [AWSSDK\.IdentityManagement](https://www.nuget.org/packages/AWSSDK.IdentityManagement) NuGet package\.

 ## Prerequisites<a name="w8aac17c21c13"></a>